When Will Disneyland Resume Magic Key Annual Pass Sales in 2023?

 The most straightforward explanation is that new Magic Key sales are suspended due to concerns about Disneyland’s ability to meet demand for regular tickets once Annual Passes are available again.
 It’s entirely possible that renewals help Disneyland fill the parks and meet attendance targets, but that internal projections show that new Magic Key sales would (once again) “break” the reservation system and lead to reservation shortfalls yet again.

-We already know that this Halloween through New Year’s will be busy.
-As crowded as Disneyland and DCA have been in the last month-plus, that’s only going to get worse in November and December 2022, which are the two busiest months of the year.
 As long as the parks aren’t operating at full capacity and there’s the potential for unsatisfied demand among higher-spending tourists, this is the simplest and clearest explanation for the lack of new Magic Key Annual Pass sales.

 With all of that said, there are a few possible timeframes for the return of Magic Keys at Disneyland.
 The first is that new Annual Pass sales resume on or after January 9, 2023.
 This is not necessarily the precise date that APs will return to Disneyland Resort, it’s simply the week after Los Angeles and Orange County schools go back into session following winter break.
 In a normal year, this would mark the start of the winter off-season.